censorship-no-archive/ceno1/doc/threatModel.md

 When selecting to retrieve bundles from independent Insertion Authorities, users could be exposed to tampered or potentially "harmful" content.
-Malicious IAs could censor content, alter it, deny to serve a resource (insert a bundle for a URL), not serve specific established signaling channels.
+Malicious IAs could censor content, alter it, deny to serve a resource (i.e. to insert a bundle for a URL), or not serve specific established signaling channels.
 Uncloaking users by injecting code in the bundles can be considered impossible, since CENO Local Cache Server strips any scripts from bundles before serving them to the users.
-In worst case scenario, a malicious AI controlling a significant amount of nodes in the Freenet network could try to combine the URLs requested by a channel with a de-anonymization attack, therefore correlating URLs requested with the IP that is making insertions in an established channel.
+In the worst case scenario, a malicious AI controlling a significant amount of nodes in the Freenet network could try to combine the URLs requested by a channel with a de-anonymization attack, therefore correlating the requested URLs with the IP that is making insertions in an established channel.

-This is a medium risk issue with a low exploitability, that affects only users who have manually selected to use a non-default IA.
+This is a medium-risk issue with a low exploitability, that affects only users who have manually selected to use a non-default IA.

 #### ii.
 CENO Insertion Authority private key compromisation

-In order content to be discoverable and authenticatable, Insertion Authorities use a private SSK - Signed Subspace Key ( https://wiki.freenetproject.org/SSK ) for inserting bundles, portal feeds, information for establishing secure signaling channels etc. This key is included in the .CENO/bridge.properties file in Signal and Master/RSS-Insertion bridges.
+For content to be discoverable and authenticatable, Insertion Authorities use a private SSK – Signed Subspace Key ( https://wiki.freenetproject.org/SSK ) – for inserting bundles, portal feeds, information for establishing secure signaling channels, etc. This key is included in the .CENO/bridge.properties file in Signal and Master/RSS-Insertion bridges.

-If an adversary gets access to that private key she will be able to insert content that would be discoverable with the Insertion Authority's public bridgeKey, without CENO users being able to tell the difference.
+If an adversary gets access to that private key, she will be able to insert content that would be discoverable with the Insertion Authority's public bridgeKey, without CENO users being able to tell the difference.
 Nevertheless, if the adversary inserts newer editions of pre-inserted bundles, lookups from users in the distributed cache will return the latest, tampered content.
-Adversaries could then behave as described in the "Malicious Insertion Authorities" threat, but also invest on the technique and cause Denial Of Service of the Insertion Authority.
+Adversaries could then behave as described in the "Malicious Insertion Authorities" threat, but also invest on the technique and cause Denial of Service of the Insertion Authority.

-We categorize this issue among the high risk ones, with low exploitability.
+We categorize this issue among the high-risk ones, with low exploitability.
 At the moment there is no implemented mechanism for recovering from such an incident.
-The CENO team is planning to work on a status page that users's clients will automatically poll to check whether an Insertion Authority has been compromised.
+The CENO team is planning to work on a status page that users' clients will automatically poll to check whether an Insertion Authority has been compromised.
 That page will be inserted by the Insertion Authority owner under the same SSK Freenet key.